 To help find long-term solutions that benefit nature and people, we harness the power of bee and pollinator-derived intelligence to address wider issues of biodiversity, climate change, food security and human well-being.

-Our systems use sophisticated IoT sensors and Machine Learning algorithms to capture and analyse temperature, humidity, in-hive acoustics, and bee flight data and enhance it with weather and satellite data to produce detailed information on the state of biodiversity in each environment being monitored.
-The data is added to our World Hive Network© platform, the first and the most ambitious effort ever undertaken to track the health of honeybees and their environments and, when possible, the health of wild pollinators and their ecosystems.
+We use sophisticated IoT sensors and Machine Learning algorithms to capture and analyse hive temperature, humidity, acoustics, and bee flight data and enhance it with weather and satellite data to produce detailed information on the state of bee health and biodiversity in each ecosystem or environment being monitored.
+The data is added to our World Hive Network© platform.

-Our monitoring supports global food security, improves pollinator diversity and density, protects smallholder farmer and beekeeper livelihoods, helps mitigate and adapt to climate change, protects human well-being and hopes to influence policy.
+Monitoring bees and their ecosystems supports global food security, improves pollinator diversity and density, protects smallholder farmer and beekeeper livelihoods, helps mitigate and adapt to climate change, and protects human well-being.